Xi'an H-6

 Delivery of the Tu-16 to China began in 1958, and a license production agreement with the Soviets was signed in the late 1950s.
 By November 2020, the PLAAF had as many as 231 H-6s, and continued to build the aircraft, which has been extensively modified and upgraded.
-The latest variant of the H-6 is the H-6N, a heavily redesigned strategic bomber capable of aerial refueling and carrying air-launched cruise missiles.
-According to the United States Department of Defense, this will give the PLAAF a long-range standoff offensive air capability with precision-guided munitions.
+During the 1980s Tanker War, a theater of the Iran–Iraq War, the Iraqi Air Force extensively employed H-6s armed with the Chinese-exported C-601 anti-ship missile, damaging at least 15 Iranian oil tankers and bulk carriers.
+In 1991, Iraq's three remaining H-6 bombers were destroyed on the ground by the US during the Gulf War.